mwoedlinger/flowformer/README.md

 (If you run into issues with newer versions of dependencies check the `requirements.txt` file.
 It contains the environment package dependencies at the time of testing)

+IMPORTANT: As of now the flowmepy package is only supported on windows.
+If you are running a unix based system and want to try out our method you will need to preload the data (for example to a pandas dataframe) on a windows machine and then adapt the lines in the code where the flowme python package is called.
+Simply load your preloaded event matrices (dataframes or csv) instead of the `events = sample.events()` lines and load your gate label matrices (dataframes or csv) instead of the lines where `labels = sample.gate_labels()`.
+Sorry for the inconvenience, we are working on a solution.

 ## Usage

 The training configurations is defined in a config json file (check out the config folder for some the configs used for the experiments in our paper).